The Complete Guide to Filling Out the FAFSA® as a Parent

 Financial information

-In addition to information found on your taxes, you’ll also need to report information about the monetary value of non-taxable benefits, as well as the net worth of your personal and business investment assets.
+In addition to the information found on your taxes, you’ll also need to report information about the monetary value of non-taxable benefits, as well as the net worth of your personal and business investment assets.
 This includes things like savings and checking accounts, investment accounts, investment (or secondary) real estate, etc. Note that it does not include retirement accounts or the value of your primary home.
 Again, you’ll need to be careful to report exactly the assets the FAFSA® asks for but nothing else, so read carefully!

 Sign and submit